 Car parking address: Barber Booth car park, Hope Valley, S33 7ZL

-This is a really small free car parking area, only big enough for about 10-12 cars, perfect for mid-week adventures.
+This is a really small, pay and display, car parking area, only big enough for about 10-12 cars, perfect for mid-week adventures.
 But if you’re planning on coming at the weekend, you either need to arrive really early or opt for walks from nearby Edale instead which has a larger car park and facilities.
+You can pay for parking using cards only and will find details on car parking charges here.

 Public transport